-4 CARIBOU HABITAT MITIGATION PLAN
+5.4.
+CARIBOU HABITAT MITIGATION PLAN

 Development of recovery programs and habitat management planning requires a good understanding of caribou habitat use, particularly in late-winter when weather conditions are harsher (Proulx 2013).

-This plan is based on Mistik's knowledge of caribou habitat on the Mistik FMP area and the Draft Range Plan for Woodland Caribou in Saskatchewan.
+April 2023 Update: This plan is now based on the finalized Range Plan for Woodland Caribou in Saskatchewan (SK2 West Caribou Administration Unit) which was finalized in October 2021.